-Arrive in Aberdeen, famed as the Granite City and many times a winner of the Britain in Bloom competition, and embark on our trip.
+Arrive in Aberdeen, famed as the Granite City and many times a winner of the Britain in Bloom competition, and embark on your trip.

 As you reach the North Sea, you will see the lighthouse on Girdle Ness to the south, designed by the grandfather of Robert Louis Stevenson.
 More passengers will board the ship in Aberdeen.
-The Scottish waters offer excellent possibilities to spot Minke Whale, White-Beaked Dolphin and Harbour Porpoise.
-Several other cetaceans, including Orca, are also native to these waters.
+The Scottish waters offer excellent possibilities to spot Minke Whales, white-beaked dolphins, and harbor porpoises.
+Several other cetaceans, including orcas, are also native to these waters.

 Sail north to the Norwegian island of Jan Mayen, situated 300 nautical miles north-east of Iceland.
-During your two days at sea there will be plenty of time to watch for the blow of a Minke, Fin or Blue Whale, which could herald a rewarding encounter with these gentle giants.
+During your two days at sea there will be plenty of time to watch for the blow of a Minke, fin, or blue whales, which could herald a rewarding encounter with these gentle giants.
 Perhaps you might run into a pod of Orcas, who can often be quite curious about boats such as yours.

-Today you will look for walrus at Poolepynten.
+Today you will look for walrus at Forlandsundet.
 In the evening you could land at Alkhornet another seabird colony, where at the slopes you can find reindeer and Arctic fox.

 Disembark in Longyearbyen, the administrative centre of Spitsbergen, for flights south to Oslo and onward home.